Granular rheology: a tale of three time scales: The Two time scales Toy model

 Even far away from the MCT granular glass transition, it is always possible to reach the regime in which $\dot\gamma\gg\Gamma$ if the system is sheared strongly enough.
-Here, we must remember that the granular medium is a dissipative system.
-Therefore, the existence of an out-of-equilibrium steady state requires a balance between the injected power, and the power dissipated by the medium.
-Whereas this balance is present in all flow regimes, in the particular case where no additional forcing is present, all the energy is injected by the shear, and dissipated by the collision, which leads to the Bagnold equation:
+The strongest shear regime corresponds to the case where $P_D=0$ in the power balance Eq.~(\ref{eqPowBal}), when all the injected energy is due to the shear, and the only source of dissipation is the dissipative collisions.
+In that particular case, the power balance Eq.~(\ref{eqPowBal}) takes a form called the Bagnold scaling equation\cite{Bagnold54}: